Contact Us for a Free Consultation (213) 542-0979

 When the prosecutors are looking at it, they are going to look at the current offense that you're charged with.
 They're going to look at the prior strike that you had – how long ago it was.
 Prosecutors usually have a ten-year rule – it has to be at least ten years before they'll consider striking a strike.

-So Once A Strike Is Stricken, How Do They Figure Out What The Resolution Is?
+How Do They Figure Out What The Resolution Is?

-In other words, they'll say – yeah, we'll strike the strike, and your client won't get the thirty-two months at 85%, for example, but instead, we'll over than two years at half-time or a year at half-time.
+In other words, they'll say – yeah, we'll strike the strike, and your client won't get the thirty-two months at 85%, for example, but instead, we'll over two years at half-time or a year at half-time.
 So, they're usually going to come right in behind it with an offer.

 Still, the prosecutor will have to be present when they discuss what sentence they are willing to give the defendant if he pleads guilty after the strike is stricken.